 Imagine what crazy ideas you can create through games and movies if eye tracking is implemented correctly?
 You can play around with depth of field, blurring, sounds…. options are only limited by your imagination.
 And that is only one of the benefits.

 Nr.
 2 = Social interaction.

-If you have played video games at all, stupid suggestion I know, you probably noticed that eyes are THE most unattractive and distracting qualitities in AI models.
+If you have played video games at all, a stupid suggestion I know, you probably noticed that eyes are THE most unattractive and distracting qualities in AI models.
 It’s as if you are looking at a puppet that is doing whatever the script tells it to do.
 We are, of course, used to it and don’t bother ourselves with such details, but if we add eye movement to it, coupled with good hand tracking that Touch and Vive controllers provide, you truly notice a world of difference.
-Sometimes when the opposite gender looks at you, certain chemicals are released within the body, making you feel either butterflies in stomach, or just pure tensity.
+Sometimes when the opposite gender looks at you, certain chemicals are released into the body, making you feel either butterflies in the stomach or just pure intensity.
 That is exactly what can be felt in VR now.

 Check out this interesting video that was posted on r/vive:

 Notice the difference?
 The difference is surprisingly huge considering how little was changed.
 That can be implemented anywhere from social games, or MMO VR games that require interacting with others.
 Like with interface, options are also limitless and provide great gaming immersion on top of virtual reality itself.